True or false: Your personalization quiz delivers a relevant product recommendation that solves your customers’ unique needs and expectations.

 Give your quiz character and make it feel like there’s a human on the other side by:

-- Asking for the customer’s name and speaking to them directly.
+Asking for the customer’s name and speaking to them directly.
 Asking for the customer’s name and using it in the quiz UI is easily the most simple personalization tactic.
-If you can use the customer’s name in other touch points like the physical product, in-box ephemera, or a signed-in member experience, even better.
+If you can use the customer’s name in the physical product, in-box ephemera, or a signed-in experience, even better.
 It will make the customer feel seen and confident that you’re listening to produce the best recommendation at the end.

-When designing Gainful’s quiz, we included a friendly, informative “Why We Ask This” link under certain questions, allowing customers to understand why the question is relevant to the personalized product.
+When we designed Gainful’s subscription onboarding quiz, we included a friendly, informative “Why we ask this” link under specific questions, allowing customers to understand why the question is relevant to the personalized protein formulation.

-Give Customers a Truly Personalized Experience By Creating Distinctive Paths
+Give Customers a Truly Personalized Experience By Creating Distinctive Quiz UI Paths

 In other words?
 Don’t provide the same path to every user.